The Department's programs in Spanish are guided by a simple but important philosophy: the world will have fewer boundaries for those who possess the

 Additional major requirements

 Spanish majors are required to participate in a study abroad experience in a Spanish-speaking country in order to graduate.
-This requirement may be fulfilled by participating in the Department's summer study abroad program in Spain, though students are also strongly encouraged to participate in longer study abroad experiences that last at least a semester.
 Students should make an appointment with the University's Office of International Programs and Services to begin discussing the study abroad opportunities available.
 In some extraordinary circumstances a waiver of this requirement may be requested from the Chair of the Department.
 (In place of studying abroad, the student may be required to participate in an internship and/or volunteer experience with an agency where Spanish is used extensively).

 Majors must also demonstrate Intermediate-High level proficiency in spoken Spanish according to ACTFL guidelines.
 Students should arrange to take an oral proficiency exam during the semester prior to the semester in which they plan to graduate.
 This ACTFL oral proficiency exam is administered online for a modest fee.
 After taking the test, students receive a nationally-recognized certificate of their oral language ability from ACTFL.